Sweet Spot API

 Security

-1. Extract the X-Webhook-Signature header (remove the sha256= prefix)
+1. Extract the signature from X-Webhook-Signature (remove sha256= prefix)

 3. Reconstruct the signed payload: timestamp + "." + request_body

-6. Optionally check the timestamp to prevent replay attacks (recommended: reject requests older than 5 minutes)
+6. Optionally reject requests older than 5 minutes

 Example: Verify Signature (Node.js)